-In order for your restaurant to make year-over-year sales growth, you’ll need to find new sales avenues.
+In order for your restaurant to make year-over-year sales growth, you'll need to find new sales avenues.
 While there are a number of ways to grow revenue, one of the more effective methods is to add an online ordering system to your restaurant’s website.
 Check out GoDaddy's templates for restaurant websites.

 There are lots to choose from, such as ChowNow, MENUDRIVE and Toast.
 By adding one of these ordering systems to your site, you'll be able to control the experience a customer has when they place an order with you.
 What kind of experience a customer has will likely determine whether or not they'll order again.